Pre-Practicum and Comprehensive Exams in School Counseling

 - Provide students with opportunities to prepare for the licensure examination

-The first examination that master’s students take is the “Clinical Mental Health Counseling Pre-Practicum Examination” or the “School Counseling Pre-Practicum Examination”.
-Pre-Practicum Examinations are to be taken after all prerequisite coursework is completed (in full).
-Pre-Practicum Examinations cover only the courses that are prerequisite to each program’s practicum course.
-Pre-Practicum Examinations are to be successfully completed in order to enter the Practica course and experience (for CMHC students this is CMHC: Practicum I).
+The first examination that master’s students take is the “Clinical Mental Health Counseling Pre-Practicum Examination” or the “School Counseling Pre-Practicum Examination.”
+Pre-practicum examinations are to be taken after all prerequisite coursework is completed (in full).
+Pre-practicum examinations cover only the courses that are prerequisite to each program’s practicum course.
+Pre-practicum examinations are to be successfully completed in order to enter the Practicum course and experience (for CMHC students this is CMHC: Practicum I).

 - CMHC Students: All required courses in the CMHC program (excluding electives) will be represented on the “Clinical Mental Health Counseling Examination.”